WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Planning/README.md

 ## User roles

 - _Manager_: is the user role capable of creating new cases
-- _Inspector_: is the user role capable of filling in "inspection data" into a case that had been assigned to them
+- _Inspector_: is the user role capable of filling in "inspection data" into a case that they reserved

 ## Case state diagram